Creating a load plan

 This view contains all the containers needed to load the provided containers.
 In the top there is a summary containing how many and what type of containers are used, and also the volume, weight and quantity of all the loaded cargoes.

 You will also find a table where each row contains information about the specific containers as well as a image of the load layout.
 The columns should be quite straight forward.
-The “Ldm x W x H” contains information on the used space in each of the direction, where Ldm means loading meters (which can be useful for truck loads).
+The “L x W x H” contains information on the used space in each of the direction.

 If a container is open in any direction and it contains cargoes that is larger than the inside dimensions the OOG column will contain information on which side(s) has overhang.

 If you click on the image of a container you will enter the interactive view.
-Please read more here
+See The interactive 3D view for more details.

-If you click on the cog wheel you will be able to modify the load plan which you can read more about here
+If you click on the menu on top of the table you will be able to modify the load plan which you can read more about here.

 You’ll notice a menu to the right with a warning triangle.
 If you click on this panel it will expand - this is the unloaded items panel: